i2p/i2p.www/i2p2www/blog/2022/09/30/SSU2-Transport.draft.rst

 {% trans -%}
 Expect SSU2 to be enabled in the i2pd and Java I2P releases scheduled for November 2022.
 If the update goes well, nobody will notice anything different at all.
-The performance benefits, while significant, will probably not be noticeable.
+The performance benefits, while significant, will probably not be noticeable for most people.
 {%- endtrans %}